bluesky0990/BookRentalSystem-for-Java/README.md

 # BookRentalSystem-for-Java
-Results created in Java Class Time(Team made), Just for Studying
+Results created in Java Class Time(Team made)
+This prj is just for Studying